Travel Writing and Costa Rica - KU Honors Program

 Day 2 - Visit Poas Volcano and La Paz Waterfall Garden

-Day 5 - Visit the Cahuita National Park or go snorkeling
+Day 5 - Visit the Monteverde cloud forest

 Day 6 - Travel to La Fortuna

-Day 7 - Plant a tree, hike in Arenal Volcano National Park, and go on a chocolate tour
+Day 7 - Plant a tree, hike in Arenal Volcano National Park and visit with an indigenous community

 Day 8 - Free day in Arenal